 Saint Dominic’s Preview (Warner Bros. ’72) Rating: A

 His two previous albums were each enjoyable, and both had their own unique twists that distinguished them from other Van Morrison albums.
-However, I never got the impression that Van was stretching himself on either one of those albums (in fact, Van himself confessed that Tupelo Honey was comprised of leftovers from earlier albums, which in some cases is hard to believe), a charge that could never be made against Saint Dominic’s Preview, one of Morrison's most ambitious and best albums.
+However, I never got the impression that Van was stretching himself on either one of those albums (in fact, Van himself confessed that Tupelo Honey was comprised of leftovers from earlier albums, which in some cases is hard to believe), a charge that could never be made against Saint Dominic’s Preview, one of Morrison's most ambitious and flat-out best albums.
 In fact, I'd argue that this is one of the best albums of the '70s, primarily due to four songs that see Van at his absolute best.
 These songs feature typical attributes such as soulful keyboards, gospel backing vocals, choice guitar licks, a nice pop to the drums, religious lyrics, and of course Van's one-of-a-kind voice, which is in vintage form throughout the album.
-Shorter songs such as "Gypsy," "I Will Be There," and "Redwood Tree" are all above average as well, but again the reason that this album deserves to be considered a classic is because of four monumental tracks.
+Shorter songs such as "Gypsy," "I Will Be There," and "Redwood Tree" are all well above average as well, but again the reason that this album deserves to be considered a classic is because of four monumental tracks.
 The joyous “Jackie Wilson Said (I’m In Heaven When You Smile)” starts the album off with three minutes of pop perfection, thereby continuing his recent trend of beginning each album with a great concise upbeat number.
 This grand horn heavy homage to another great r&b performer is the best of the bunch; Dexy's Midnight Runners surely thought so, as their cover of the song became a hit in 1982.
 The 6+ minute title track is also terrific in every way, with tasteful guitars, piano, and horns, plus Van's voice is in fine form and catchy backing vocals enhance several singable choruses as well.
 Which leaves us with two 10+ minute songs, the exclusion of which makes "greatest hits" albums from the likes of Van Morrison to be woefully inadequate snapshots rather than complete portraits.
 Anyway, "Listen To The Lion" is simply a staggering achievement that firmly establishes Van as one of the all-time great singers (he's in my top 10, in any event, maybe even top 5).
 The song unfolds at a leisurely pace, with acoustic guitar (again played by Van and Ronnie Monstrose) and piano, and the song is imbued with an inviting warmth, as like all of Van's early albums this one sounds terrific, and in a completely natural way.
 Yet it is the songs momentous peaks that make it it such a standout, as Van completely bares his soul, his majestic voice soaring ever upwards with a desperate conviction.
 I'll be damned if I know what Van is going on about, but as is often the case with him it's the delivery that matters most, as Van experiments with various intonations, caressing a wordless lyric one minute, growling the next, and completely losing himself in a trance-like state thereafter.
 The Irish Minstrel also displays a God-like genius on “Almost Independence Day,” a truly majestic epic that also possesses an understated beauty and an incredible intensity, helped by an eerie Moog synthesizer, some vigorous acoustic guitar strumming, and a great drumming performance by Lee Charlton.
 The drama builds and builds throughout, providing a fantastic ending to a fantastic album (I guarantee you that Bruce Springsteen thought so, as this album was an obvious influence on his early work, particularly The Wild, The Innocent, and the E. Street Shuffle).

 Hard Nose The Highway (Warner Bros. ’73) Rating: B

 This is the overlooked album amid Van's early '70s run of excellence, and it's easy to see why.
 For one thing, there's only a single classic song in "Warm Love," a modestly melodic yet wonderful love song a la "Crazy Love."
 There are other very good songs as well, especially "Snow In San Anselmo," an evocative album opener notable for its jazzy bass and sax-led passages and the choir-like backing vocals of the Oakland Symphony Chamber Chorus, and the quotable ("seen some hard times, drawn some fine lines, no time for shoe shines") title track, a soulful sax/piano-led pop song with a vintage vocal from Van (and Jackie DeShannon on backing vocals).
-The rest of this laid-back album struggles somewhat to find an identity; Van attempts social commentary about post-WWII baby boomers on "Wild Children," but he fails to provide a memorable melody to match (though it's pretty enough), while Van's legendary bitterness ("just can't stand it no how, living in this world of lies") makes an appearance on the musically unremarkable "The Great Deception," which at least has a livelier approach and some good guitar going for it.
+The rest of this laid-back album struggles somewhat to find an identity; Van attempts social commentary about post-WWII baby boomers on "Wild Children," but he fails to provide a memorable melody to match (though it's certainly pretty), while Van's legendary bitterness ("just can't stand it no how, living in this world of lies") makes an appearance on the musically unremarkable "The Great Deception," which at least has a livelier approach and some good guitar going for it.
 Though "Autumn Song" has a nice music-to-lyrics match, it too is a flawed track whose 10+ minute duration is about twice as long as necessary, while Van's decision to include two cover songs is perhaps the strongest indication that his inspiration here wasn't at its highest.
 Strangely enough, his cover of "Bein' Green" (previously popularized by Kermit The Frog!!!) is oddly endearing, perhaps because his performance is so at odds with Van's curmudgeonly reputation, while "Purple Heather," a cover of a traditional Irish folk tune ("Wild Mountain Thyme"), is a lush, string-heavy ballad that provides an elegant ending to a good album.
 Did I say that this was a good album?
 Well, it is, as there are no filler songs and the album generally has a relaxing, low-key vibe that works well as background music and is even modestly appealing when it has your undivided attention.
 Still, I would rank this as only an average Van Morrison album.
 Say the words Hard Nose The Highway to me and the odds are good that I'll think of "Warm Love" and then draw a blank, so even though I enjoy it while I'm listening to it, this arguably ranks as his least essential '70s album aside from A Period Of Transition.
 As such, it should only be purchased after you've already obtained the rest of his surrounding albums.

 It’s Too Late To Stop Now (Warner Bros. ’74) Rating: A-